 Instructions:

-• Bring the mixture to a full boil, stirring often.
+2. Bring to a rolling boil, stirring frequently.

-• Boil hard for 15–20 minutes, or until the jam thickens.
+3. Let boil hard for 15 to 20 minutes, or until it thickens.

-• Ladle the hot jam into sterilized jars, leaving 1/4 inch of space at the top.
+4. Carefully ladle hot jam into sterilized jars, leaving 1/4 inch at the top.

-• Wipe the rims clean, apply the lids, and process the jars in boiling water for 10 minutes.
+5. Wipe rims, seal with lids, and place jars in boiling water for 10 minutes.

 Important Canning Safety Tips